 Make no mistake about it… no matter what kind of content you’re producing, precise word smithing and stunning visuals can mean the difference between failure and success.

-In content marketing (and all marketing for that matter) what you show is just as important as what you say.
+In marketing what you show is just as important as what you say.

 Part of the strategic work is determining what imagery should be attached to your brand.
 Here are some good questions to ponder: